 Getting answers to the above questions could help guide Fedora development and decisions to benefit the most number of users and enable more people to get a great user experience with Fedora.
 I’m not advocating to let the data do all the thinking but I do believe it could be a useful factor to determine priorities in many areas.

-I’d also expect to see an uptick in interest in Fedora from upstream project once they can see that there are actually people using their software on Fedora.
-Knowing that there are actually people using your product can work as a sort of ego-boost and help encourrage support, development, and testing on Fedora.
+I’d also expect to see an uptick in interest in Fedora from upstream project once they can see that there are people using their software on Fedora.
+Knowing that there are people using your product can work as a sort of ego-boost and help encourrage support, development, and testing on Fedora.

 Fedora could either build on popcon, or better yet — develop a better alternative with a stronger guarantee of privacy to help alleviate the more paranoid among their user base.
 A very small number of software packages such as health related packages, virtual private networking software (VPN), and the anonymizing Tor proxy network might be considered sensitive in some countries or contexts.
 These packages could be excluded to remove any fears about leaking potentially compromising or personal data.